State Tax Filing Resources

 ID: Louisiana Workforce Commission> Employer/Agent Login

-The Louisiana Workforce Commission (LWC) no longer accepts paper filing of quarterly reports.
+The Louisiana Workforce Commission (LWC) doesn't accept paper filing of quarterly reports.

 State Withholding